etienne-monier/inpystem/docs/source/user/restoration.rst

 The interpolation method calls linear, cubic or nearest neighbor interpolation.

-The method to give to the :meth:`~.signals.AbstractStemAcquisition.restore` method is :code:`interpolation`.
+The method to give to the :meth:`~.signals.AbstractStem.restore` method is :code:`interpolation`.
 The associated function is resp. :func:`~.restore.interpolation.interpolate`.

 The input parameters are: